Published

 All about allergens

 Starting solids can be a source of worry and anxiety for many parents because of the fear of potential allergic reactions.
 It’s important to note that most foods aren't considered allergens, and only 8% of children in the United States are affected by food allergies.
 Recent research suggests that introducing allergenic foods early and frequently can significantly decrease the risk of developing a food allergy.
-We recommend offering allergens to your baby when they start solids at 6 months.
+We recommend offering allergens to your baby when they start solids.
 The nine major allergens include:

 • Cow’s milk